cyse7125-fall2023-group03/webapp/README.md

 # Cloud Web Applicationrfetgyui
-This Project is built using Spring boot, Java, Postgresql, Docker.
+This Project is built using Springboot, Java, Postgresql, Docker.

 ## Requirements